 I married young to get out of that turmoil--we were in the middle of a huge adulterous scandal when I got engaged.
 In time I was devastated to realize I had married a serial adulterer!
 I lived in that situation--forgave--started over--raised our sons, for over thirty years before I finally said "enough!".

 Does the word adulterer or adulteress make you squirm?
 We try to say things "nicer" so as not to make people uncomfortable.
 We say "cheated", "unfaithful" or "strayed".
 But we, as God's people, need to face it with stark honesty to change what we are doing.
+In the church, we have no problem saying homosexual and pointing out that sin, but adultery, and fornication, we dance around and too often give it a pass as though it were less "sinful".
 Divorce and adultery rates are no different in the church than in the world...we must face this reality and change it!

 Now, what are some characteristics of a serial adulterer (male or female)?

 A serial adulterer is usually a good family man or woman.
 Don't demonize an adulterer.
 They are good people in many ways.
 They may be good parents, good workers, good servants in their church.
 God has given them gifts and talents, which they may or may not be using.
 They may love their parents and their spouse--in their own way.
-They just have raised their lust and desires above everything else in their life, including God.
+But they have raised their lustful desires above everything else in their life, including God.